skranz/RTutor/vignettes/Guide for fixing errors when solving a problem set.md

 Sometimes you have the option to type hint() to get a hint of how to solve the exercise.

 ### 3. Make sure you have installed the newest version of RTutor (from github) and have downloaded the newest version of the .rps file.
+Clear Workspace and restart RStudio.

 Sometimes an error is due to a bug in the problem set or in RTutor which may have already been fixed in the newest versions.
+Proceed as follows:

+1. Install the newest version of RTutor from github
+2. Download the newest .rps file (from Moodle) in the folder with your problem set
+3. Choose in RStudio the Menu command: Session -> Clear Workspace
+4. Restart RStudio
+5. Try out again checking the problem set

 ### 4. Take a look at the list of common errors below in this document.